amina-dawood/lead-intelligence-pipeline/README.md

 - `sample-data/sample-leads.csv` — fake data for testing
 - `docs/design-decisions.md` — the reasoning behind key choices

+## Sample Data
+The `sample-data/sample-leads.csv` file contains anonymized sample lead submissions used for testing the workflow.
+It represents webhook payloads collected from a Tally form and includes different lead qualities, budgets, timelines, and requested services.

 ## Note on data
 All sample data is fake/generated.
 No real client data is included.